 It has a three-year warranty on parts, which is better than most others on the market.
 Plus, it has the added bonus of being made in Germany, so you can be assured of superior build quality and reliability over other models.
 The Tempra has an outstanding reputation for long-term, problem-free performance.

-The only big downside to this unit is the price, which is on the higher side of things for tankless electric heaters.
+At close to $850, the only big downside to this unit is the price, which is on the higher side for tankless electric heaters.
 This one is priced close to many gas units, though it is more powerful than gas units that cost roughly the same amount.

 Some buyers weren’t as impressed by the automatic management system as others.
 A couple of reviewers thought it didn’t work as well in the cold as the company claimed, and one reviewer noticed a temperature drop with the dishwasher and the shower on at the same time.
 However, the vast majority of reviewers said the smart controls more than lived up to their expectations.